CoasterFan5/cfchat/README.md

 ## Environment variables
 There are a few steps involved in acquiring the correct environment variables:
-For the github client id and secret, you will need to create a Github oAuth app that can identify users.
+- For the github client id and secret, you will need to create a Github oAuth app that can identify users.

-To get the openAI token, you will need to go to the openAI API dashboard and grab it there.
+- To get the openAI token, you will need to go to the openAI API dashboard and grab it there.
-To get the google token, head to the gemini ai dashboard and get a token there.
+- To get the google token, head to the google ai dashboard and get a token there.
-For the zero token, make up any value you want; zero is not currently supported in production and never will be officially supported.
+- For the zero token, make up any value you want; zero is not currently supported in production and never will be officially supported.